 Lisa Jacobs, MSW, CE*

 Lisa is the Principle owner of Contact Consulting.
-She is a credentialed evaluator*, project manager and researcher with over 15 years’ experience working with community-based organizations and all levels of government (municipal, provincial, First Nations and federal).
-She has experience in conducting process, outcome and developmental evaluations, policy analysis; and coordinating multi-sector, multi-organization projects.
+She is a credentialed evaluator (CE)*, project manager and researcher with over 15 years’ experience working with community-based organizations and all levels of government (municipal, provincial, Indigenous and federal).
+She has experience in conducting process, outcome and developmental evaluations; policy analysis; and coordinating multi-sector, multi-organization projects.
 She is also a professional writer with a background in journalism and government communications.

 Lisa has a Master of Social Work in community development.
 She is a collaborator by nature.
 Her approach is shaped by her commitment to supporting learning and growth that builds organizational sustainability, and that advances social justice and equity.